FIT2082/28891422_RESEARCH_NOTEBOOK/week10.md

 ### Random Forest

-For random forest we chose to fit 500 decision trees
+For random forest we chose to fit 500 decision trees however it might not be the optimal number.
+Also we found it had a mean error of 0.091

 ![Random Forest actual vs predicted](plots/randomForest.png)